Let’s just get something out of the way right at the top. This is not an authentic kung pao recipe.

 2 tablespoons low-sodium soy sauce

-2 tablespoons rice or cider vinegar
+2 tablespoons rice or cider

 2 tablespoons toasted sesame oil